Nektaspida

 Nektaspida (also called Naraoiida, Nektaspia and Nectaspida) is an extinct order of non-mineralised artiopodan arthropods.
-They are known from the mid-Cambrian to the upper Silurian.
+They are known from the lower-Cambrian to the upper Silurian.
 Originally classified as trilobites, which they superficially resemble, they are now placed as close relatives as members of the Trilobitomorpha within Artiopoda.
 The order is divided into three major families; Emucarididae, Liwiidae, and Naraoiidae.

 Naming history and taxonomic placement

 The order was originally proposed by Raymond in 1920 as Nektaspia.
 Størmer corrected it to Nectaspida for the 1959 Treatise on Invertebrate Paleontology to conform with the names of the other trilobite orders.
 Whittington described it in 1985 with the spelling Nektaspida; the revised 1997 Treatise by Raymond and Fortey uses this spelling, as do other modern works.
 Whittington (1985) placed the order in the Trilobita.
 Cotton & Braddy (2000) place it in a new "Trilobite clade" containing the Trilobita, recognizing the close affinities of the nektaspids to trilobites.
 However this necessitates the inclusion of genera that look very little like trilobites., it was formerly placed in the stem-group to the chelicerata subdivision of the Arthropoda phylum.
 However, it currently considered part of Artiopoda, the clade that contains trilobites and their close relatives.